Mike & Rosie extend a warm

 not be left alone in the cottages or caravan

-Please ensure that any gates you open are
+Please ensure that any gates

 closed behind you